Fund for Community Good (General) Grants – Kent County

 - The organization strives to intentionally increase inclusive practices and incorporate diversity throughout its mission, governance board, staff, volunteers, vendors and constituents.

 Organizations that serve a specifically defined population in an effort to help populations overcome historic discrimination are not considered non-inclusive, or discriminatory.
 Organizations serving target populations per their mission, for example, girls, babies or older adults, would not be considered discriminatory.
 The Inclusion Statement applies to how an organization serves its specific target population as well as how it handles hiring and volunteer participation.

 If you believe your project is a fit, we hope that you will consider submitting a pre-application here.

-Grand Rapids Community Foundation also has a variety of special projects, mini-grant programs, and initiatives that may invite proposals at different times of the year.
+Grand Rapids Community Foundation also has a variety of special grant programs that may invite proposals at different times of the year.
 These grantmaking efforts are narrowly tailored to promote change around a particular issue or geographic area.
 These opportunities are released and publicized periodically through our website and through targeted communications.
 For additional information about these opportunities, please visit the following pages:

-- Access Camps - Available to West Michigan camps for specific efforts to increase access to overnight camps for underserved Kent County children.
+Available to West Michigan camps for specific efforts to increase access to overnight camps for underserved Kent County children.
+Learn more here.

-- Community Funds - There are six different local funds in Cascade, Ionia, Lowell, Sparta, Southeast Ottawa and Wyoming providing grants to these specific geographic locations.
+There are six different local funds in Cascade, Ionia, Lowell, Sparta, Southeast Ottawa and Wyoming providing grants to these specific geographic locations.
+Learn more here.

 If you have any questions about the grant application process, please email firstname.lastname@example.org or call 616.454.1751.